 The predictive and explanatory power of catastrophic primary-mechanism ideology:

 – Twin binary pairs of solar system planets:

-Suggested FFF–trifurcation ideology suggests an explanation for the twin binary pairs of planets in our solar system (Jupiter-Saturn, Uranus-Neptune and Venus-Earth) and their relative mass and density progression, including a prediction for Mercury’s existence, and its relative density and mass.
+Suggested asymmetrical FFF followed by multigenerational trifurcation ideology suggests an explanation for the three sets of twin planets in our solar system (Jupiter-Saturn, Uranus-Neptune and Venus-Earth + solitary Mercury) and their relative mass and density progression.

 – Cascades of super-Earths and moons: